chonguschonguschongus/firebase-emulator-tutorial/README.md

 There are two folders in this repository:

 *  `codelab-initial-state` - the starting code for the codelab, which you will complete.
+[UPDATED TO FINAL VERSION]
 *  `codelab-final-state` - the final code of the codelab, which you can use as a reference if you get stuck or want to skip ahead to the end result.